-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about the scientific research being done to learn more about this type of cancer and how to treat it.
+Use the menu to see other pages.

 Doctors are working to learn more about CUP, ways to prevent cancer, how to best treat CUP, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

 Using tumor genetics to diagnose the primary site.
 Different tissues within the body make different proteins, depending on which genes are active.
 This is called gene expression.
 For example, some of the genes expressed by healthy lung cells are different from those expressed by healthy colon cells.
 When cancer develops in these organs, it usually has the same organ-specific pattern of gene expression.
 It is now possible to analyze a tumor sample from a biopsy to figure out which genes are being expressed.
 This usually can predict the location where the cancer began.

 Targeted therapy.
-As outlined in the Treatment Options section, targeted therapy is directed at specific molecular abnormalities within the cancer cell or the surrounding tissue environment that contributes to cancer growth and spread.
+As outlined in the Types of Treatment section, targeted therapy is directed at specific molecular abnormalities within the cancer cell or the surrounding tissue environment that contributes to cancer growth and spread.
 These abnormalities include gene mutations in the tumor and abnormal activity of various signaling proteins within cancer cells.
 Learn more about the basics of targeted treatments.

 If you would like additional information about the latest areas of research regarding CUP, explore these related items that take you outside of this guide:

-- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

-- Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
-Please note this link takes you to a separate ASCO website.
+Visit the website of ASCO’s Conquer Cancer Foundation to find out how to help support cancer research.
+Please note that this link takes you to a separate ASCO website.

-The next section in this guide is Coping with Side Effects, and it offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Coping with Treatment.
+It offers some guidance in how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
+Use the menu to choose a different section to read in this guide.